shantel-martinez/shantel-martinez.github.io/RProtocols.md

 [Data Visualization Society](https://www.datavisualizationsociety.com/) Join the society and their slack workspace.
 They have critique, inspirational, and showcase channels that I obsessively read and see how others create stories from data.

-[Nightingale](https://medium.com/nightingale) has really good general data viz blog posts.
+[Nightingale](https://medium.com/nightingale) has really good data viz blog posts.

 #### Favorite blog posts
 [What to consider when creating tables](https://blog.datawrapper.de/guide-what-to-consider-when-creating-tables/) Dos & don’ts of table design